bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 That’s it.
 You won’t see the Guest Account any more.

 ## Fix stupid bug in Avahi
 Avahi itself is a stupid trying to implement zeroconf.
-If you use your laptop on the road most of the time purge Avahi.
+If you use your laptop on the road most of the time just purge Avahi.
-Avahi uses a .local zones and this can cause problems with different network application.
+Avahi uses a `.local` zones and this can cause problems with different network application.
 For example it can "accidentally" block the ose of torrent retrackers.
 Nice huh?
 Also it can slowdown the network connection.